attiand/surefire-problem/README.md

-# surefire-problem
+# surefire-issue

-User property [forkCount](https://maven.apache.org/surefire/maven-surefire-plugin/test-mojo.html#forkCount) does not override the configuration in the pom.
+The user property [forkCount](https://maven.apache.org/surefire/maven-surefire-plugin/test-mojo.html#forkCount) does not override the configuration in the pom.

 ## reproduce